dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

     --output-dir templates/dal-indigo-core-1/
 ```

-You can also use the above to just generate new `talosconfig` files with `--output-types talosconfig`
+You can also use the above to just generate new `talosconfig` files with `--output-types talosconfig` for when certificates expire.

-`192.168.77.2` will be our [Virtual IP](https://www.talos.dev/v1.3/talos-guides/network/vip/) that is advertised between all controlplane nodes in the cluster, see the [Dalmura Network repo](https://github.com/dalmura/network/blob/main/sites/indigo/networks.yml#L52) for assignment of this specific IP.
+`192.168.77.2` will be our [Virtual IP](https://www.talos.dev/v1.3/talos-guides/network/vip/) that is advertised between all controlplane nodes in the cluster, see the [Dalmura Network repo](https://github.com/dalmura/network/blob/main/sites/indigo/networks.yaml#L54) for assignment of this specific IP.

 `--with-secrets secrets.yaml` loads our own previously generated secrets bundle, this allows for regeneration of files on other user devices